Gummies Are Trending, For A Good Reason

 Cannabis edibles are all the rage, according to a recent story in the New York Times.

-It makes sense, in this year of unthinkable things, to see widespread adoption of what used to be an inside joke among the hippies.
+It makes sense, in this year of unthinkable things, to see widespread adoption of a sugary treat as a delivery mechanism for both cannabis and CBD.
 Remember the knowing nod when anyone mentioned brownies?
 So cool, and discreet, to get stoned without the tell-tale clouds of aromatic smoke.

 So it’s not a surprise that more people are trying cannabis edibles, and liking them.
 Gummies, chocolates, and even whole cannabis-infused dinner parties — as discussed in this podcast episode with Rob Meija — are fun and tasty ways to take the harsh edge off the current unpleasantness.
 Without putting your lungs at risk, or advertising that you are now ingesting cannabis.